 US accuses Walgreens of filling millions of illegitimate prescriptions, including for opioids

-- Walgreens is accused of violating the Controlled Substances Act and the False Claims Act by seeking reimbursement for unlawful prescriptions from federal health care programs.
+- The government also alleges Walgreens violated the False Claims Act by seeking reimbursement from federal health care programs like Medicare for the prescriptions.

 Insights by Ground AI